anandthakker/next-stream/README.md

 next-stream
 ===========

-Attach two streams, so that the second one receives data only after the first one finishes and sends data only after the first one ends.
+Attach two or more streams `a,b,c,...` "end-to-end", so that the result streams from `a` until it ends, then moves on to `b` till it ends, etc.

 ## Usage

-### Read stream

 ```javascript
 var next = require('next-stream');